-\Testing Training Series is typically offered during the Education & Training Center rotation.
+^{}Testing Training Series is typically offered during the first few months of the program.
 The series is designed to provide a foundation for administering, scoring, and interpreting some of the most commonly used psychological assessment measures, and is expected to build the assessment competency.